hypha-dao/dao-contracts/documentation/stale_commands.md

 node loadPhases.js

-# add inline actions to pay SEEDS to escrow
+# add actions to pay SEEDS to escrow
 - transfer
 - create # what is vesting period of each payment